-- Nickelodeon's going through this right now.
+Nickelodeon's going through this right now.
 Over half of the channel's timeslots are filled in with reruns of SpongeBob, the channel's is putting out crappy live action shows, they gave Fred three poorly-recieved movies and a show that didn't even get a second season, and they cancel/ignore all of their good cartoons, and get their shows from the internet.
 This is also the point in time where the network replaced their iconic orange logo which could take any shape imaginable with a generic, more "professional" one.

 - CBC (the Canadian Broadcasting Corporation) has one of these every five years or so, always as a result of network/government bigwigs trying to draw in new audiences by making it more "relevant".
 This naturally turns-off long term fans (who watched CBC precisely because it doesn't typically trade in Lowest Common Denominator fare), while "mainstream" audiences get their entertainment from CTV and Global.

 - ITV suffered a major Dork Age in the mid 2000s.
-After its attempt to launch a TV broadcasting service collapsed it seemed to completely loose its bottle.
+After its attempt to launch a TV broadcasting service collapsed it seemed to completely lose its bottle.
 Once a channel known for its dramas, gameshows and current events, it slowly decayed into a channel associated with awful reality TV featuring z-list celebrities.
 This killed off its loyal older fans, and some disastrous attempts to capture the youth market showed it up as a poor attempt to imitate the much more successful Channel 4.
 This peaked when the channel that had once rivaled the BBC was reduced to broadcasting late night phone-in game shows associated with the filler channels.
 After years of failing, its only just managed to turn things around.
-The insanely successful X-factor finally caught the younger market, and series of high quality dramas including Downton Abby drew back its older fanbase.
+The insanely successful X-Factor finally caught the younger market, and series of high quality dramas including Downton Abbey drew back its older fanbase.